 - RELS 143 Social Ethics

-- VAHI 136 Narrative in Art and Film (* Students may design a Catholic Studies project with the professor)
+- VAHI 136: Narrative in Art and Film (students can work on Catholic themed project with the professor)